-The Public Health Command (PHC) supports the R2C in its efforts to integrate and synchronize the Army's multiple efforts and programs designed to improve readiness and resilience.
-The R2C Plan will create a holistic, collaborative and coherent enterprise to increase individual and unit resilience and performance, which ultimately prepares Soldiers, Civilians, and their Families to deal with the rigors and challenges of a demanding profession.
+The Army Public Health Center (APHC) supports R2 in its efforts to integrate and synchronize the Army's multiple efforts and programs designed to improve readiness and resilience.
+The R2 Strategy will create a holistic, collaborative and coherent enterprise to increase individual and unit resilience and performance, which ultimately prepares Soldiers, Civilians, and their Families to deal with the rigors and challenges of a demanding profession.

-Support from the PHC comes through its oversight of installation Community Health Promotion Councils (CHPC).
-The PHC through the installation CHPCs establishes the necessary governance from the Department of the Army to enable effective and efficient delivery of programs and services that support readiness and resilience.
+Support from the APHC comes through its training, oversight and evaluation of installation Community Health Promotion Councils (CHPC).
+The APHC supports Army Command and installation CHPCs through consultation, analysis, and subject matter expertise.
+Army Commands and Department of the Army establishes the necessary governance to enable effective and efficient delivery of programs and services that support readiness and resilience.

 The CHPC provides a mechanism to raise systemic issues and give Commanders the flexibility to balance readiness and quality of life, and ensures the efficient portfolio management of health promotion, risk reduction, and suicide prevention initiatives.
 The following describe the standard key components of the CHPC:

-Recurring representation from all installation service providers and tenant organizations and includes all tenant unit commanders.
+- Recurring representation from all installation service providers and tenant organizations and includes all tenant unit commanders.

-Working Groups that represent the full spectrum of health promotion and resilience
+- Working Groups that represent the full spectrum of health promotion and resilience

-Heath Promotion Teams (also known as Brigade Health Promotion Teams, Unit Resiliency Councils, etc.)
+- Heath Promotion Teams (also known as Brigade Health Promotion Teams, Unit Resiliency Councils, etc.)

-Provides feedback on policy implementation issues, current trends at the installation level, and recommendations for adjustments to priorities and resourcing.
+- Provides feedback on policy implementation issues, current trends at the installation level, and recommendations for adjustments to priorities and resourcing.

-Who organizes the CHPC?
-The Health Promotion Officer (HPO) is the staff proponent at the Senior Commander (SC) level for ensuring the execution and management of the CHPC.
-The HPO is responsible for coordinating and planning, organizing and implementing comprehensive health promotion and well-being processes based on initiatives to enhance readiness for the Total Army.
-The specific capabilities of the HPO:
+The CHPC Facilitator is the staff proponent at the Senior Commander (SC) level for ensuring the execution and management of the CHPC.
+The CHPC Facilitator is responsible for coordinating and planning, organizing and implementing comprehensive health promotion and well-being processes based on initiatives to enhance readiness for the Total Army.
+The specific capabilities of the CHPC Facilitator:

 Manage Community Health Promotion Council for Senior Commander.